2i2c-org/2i2c-org.github.io/content/blog/2025/jupytercon-2025-submissions/index.md

 We were excited to hear that [JupyterCon is happening again in 2025](https://jupytercon.com).
 The Call for Proposals just wrapped up, and our team was involved in preparing and submitting several directly from 2i2c as well as from the ecosystem in general.

+Enjoy brief summaries our the proposals we contributed to below.
+[Let us know](mailto:hello@2i2c.org) if you have ideas for future talks you want to hear from us?

 > **Note**: Many of these submissions were written in collaboration with others in the open-source projects we participate in.
 Particularly, in [JupyterHub](https://compass.hub.jupyter.org) and [JupyterBook](https://compass.jupyterbook.org).

 ## JupyterHub: A multi-user server for Jupyter notebooks